AUTOMOTIVE CYBERSECURITY VS. IT CYBERSECURITYJune 2, 2021

 - Operational and V2X Communication includes general and non-critical, safety subsystems and vehicle environment-control components

 - Business Processes include components related to data monetization as well as Telematics and Fleet Management System (FMS)

 - User experience (UE) includes infotainment, apps, and convenience components

-So what is automotive cyber security and what makes it different than IT security?
+So what is automotive cybersecurity and what makes it different from IT security?

-Here is where automotive cyber security diverges from the IT model and resembles the closed system found in other moving platforms like fighter jets.
-In all of the previous subsystems, traditional IPS and IDS technologies provide adequate safeguards and reporting.
-Losing use of the radio or suffering data leakage, while unpleasant or somewhat damaging, do not endanger the safety of passengers.
-However, the same cannot be said for some Sensors and V2V Communication and all Safety Critical functions.
+While losing use of the radio or suffering data leakage, while unpleasant or somewhat damaging, do not endanger the safety of passengers.
+However, the same cannot be said for layer 1 & 2 Sensors and V2V Communication as well as all Safety Critical functions.
 Here, we need perfect, deterministic cybersecurity in real-time.
-This is not delivered by IT cybersecurity systems.

 Relevant sensors and gateways include: